-This is my guide to how I approach weddings during an 8-10 hour wedding day.
-I’ll walk you through the day and discuss how I photograph each phase.
+This is my guide to how I approach weddings for a full day of activities.
+I’ll go through each stage on a timeline and explain how I work.

 Getting Ready